 What is Boto3 Resource, Client, Session

-is more suitable when you need fine-grained control over the API requests and responses, and when you want to closely follow the structure of the AWS service API.
-Whereas boto3.resource
+boto3.client is more suitable when you need fine-grained control over the API requests and responses, and when you want to closely follow the structure of the AWS service API.
+Whereas boto3.resource provides a higher-level, object-oriented, and abstracted interface for working with AWS resources,

-depends on your specific use case and the level of abstraction and control you require when interacting with AWS services.
+The choice between client and resource depends on your specific use case and the level of abstraction and control you require when interacting with AWS services.

 Boto3 Session

 In Boto3, a boto3.Session is an object that stores configuration state, including AWS access key ID, secret access key, session token, and other settings.
 It provides a way to manage and customize the configuration settings for AWS service clients.
-The Session
+The Session class is often used as a central point for configuring AWS credentials and other parameters that are shared among multiple clients and resources.

 Boto3 Client

-is a lower-level interface for making direct API calls to AWS services.
-It provides a more direct and service-specific way to interact with AWS services compared to the higher-level boto3.resource
+In Boto3, the boto3.client is a lower-level interface for making direct API calls to AWS services.
+It provides a more direct and service-specific way to interact with AWS services compared to the higher-level boto3.resource.
+The Client class is used to create service clients for different AWS services, such as S3, EC2, DynamoDB, etc.

-Key features and characteristics of Boto3 Client
+Key features and characteristics of Boto3 Client:

-, you have more control over the details of API requests and responses.
-You directly invoke API actions with explicit parameters. - Requires explicit passing of credentials (access key, secret key), unless the credentials are available from other sources (environment variables, configuration files, IAM roles, etc.).
+• Requires explicit passing of credentials (access key, secret key), unless the credentials are available from other sources (environment variables, configuration files, IAM roles, etc.).

-provides direct access to features and parameters specific to the underlying AWS service.
-It mirrors the AWS service API closely.- For operations that can return a large number of results, such as listing objects in an S3 bucket, you need to handle pagination explicitly.
+• For operations that can return a large number of results, such as listing objects in an S3 bucket, you need to handle pagination explicitly.

 Boto3 Resource